-> So you’re an appendix carry aficionado and you say that you’re confident in your reholstering skills, eh?
+So you’re an appendix carry aficionado and you say that you’re confident in your reholstering skills, eh?
 Stuff happens, even to the best of us.
-Want an example of what can happen to even those with extensive training and experience?
+Here’s an example of what can happen to even those with extensive training and experience.

 These instructors knew more than just how to poke holes in paper.
-As a group, they had good medical training – indeed some were former military and had at least one tourniquet on her in less than half a minute.
+As a group, they had very good first aid training.
+Indeed some were former military and they had at least one tourniquet on her in less than half a minute.

-My question to any appendix carrier (or anyone flirting with trying it): do you think you’re going to have some medically trained friends nearby to put a CAT tourniquet on you if you screw up your re-holstering?
+My question to any appendix carrier (or anyone thinking about trying it): do you think you’re going to have some medically trained friends nearby to put a CAT tourniquet on you if you screw up your re-holstering?
 What if you’re out in the sticks at a range by yourself with spotty cellular service and little or no help available?

 “I’m cautious and skilled.
 I’m not worried about an accidental or negligent discharge,” you say.